Updated July 18th 2023

 Which is the best wine for chili con carne?
 This rich and flavorful dish goes well with several wines, but especially with red wines with herbaceous and fruity flavors, and moderate tannins.
 This food and wine guide will help you find the best wine parings for chili con carne.

 Chili con carne is a popular meat dish full of flavors and character.
 Finding the perfect wine for this spicy chili can be difficult, but there are many good wines that stand up to the bold flavors of the dish.
-This wine guide will help you navigate the wine shelf and find the best wine for your chili con carne.
+We help you navigate the wine shelf and find the best wine for your chili con carne.
 You might be surprised how many wines you can pair with this dish!

 First let’s look into what kind of dish chili con carne is.
 In order to find the best wine for your food, you always need to understand the characteristics of both the food and the wine.